Alfresco/docs-alfresco/search-enterprise/latest/admin/index.md

 ### Existing Repository

-When using a pre-populated Alfresco Repository, use the `Alfresco Elasticsearch Connector` applications in the following sequence:
+When using a pre-populated Alfresco Repository, use the Elasticsearch connector applications in the following sequence:

 1. Ensure the Content Services Stack with SOLR, which is configured as the search subsystem, is running.
 2. Start the Elasticsearch server.